JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

 * The **Team Size** option only matters for bot matches.
 There are always 10 slots in a lobby (8 are usable for players).
 Fill empty slots to avoid joins by third parties.
 * Set the **Bot Difficulty** to "No Bots"
 * Set team names and colors under **Team Settings** (optional)
+  * Match team colors to logos (ex.
+Cloud9 as Blue team and NRG as Orange team)
   * Remember to update these values between matches
 * For soccar matches, restore mutators to the defaults settings
   1. Click **Mutator Settings**